ikluft/AESKeyWrap/README.md

 use until it is (hopefully) accepted and integrated into Crypto++.

 It has been tested on Fedora and Ubuntu Linux with GNU Make and the g++ compiler with Crypto++ 5.6.5.
-Simple enter "make" at the top level.
+Enter "make" at the top level or the src directory.

 There are known problems compiling this on Crypto++ 5.6.3 due to an error in an assertion which was fixed in 5.6.4.